Ahmed Mazhar: Career

 His acting career started in 1951 when he was picked for a role in Zehour Al-Islam because of his riding skills and his proper pronunciation of classical Arabic.
 In 1957 he retired as commander of the special cavalry units and decided to explore his acting talents.

-Mazhar's breakthrough in the world of acting came after he succeeded in playing the role of an evil prince in Ezz El-Dine Zulfikar’s Back Again (1957) alongside Shoukry Sarhan and Salah Zulfikar, his third movie.
-Other roles soon followed, including Jamila, the Algerian (1958) alongside Magda and Salah Zulfikar, Al-Tarik Al-Masdood (1958) opposite Faten Hamama, Al-Ataba Al-Khadraa (1959), Doaa al-Karawan (1959), Wa Islamah (1961), Al-Dowa Al-Khafet (1961) and Ghadan Youm Akhar (1961).
+Mazhar's breakthrough in the world of acting came after he succeeded in playing the role of an evil prince in Ezz El-Dine Zulfikar’s Return My Heart (1957) alongside Shoukry Sarhan, Salah Zulfikar and Mariam Fakhr Eddine, his third movie.
+Other roles soon followed, including Jamila, the Algerian (1958) alongside Magda and Salah Zulfikar, Al-Tarik Al-Masdood (1958) opposite Faten Hamama, Al-Ataba Al-Khadraa (1959) opposite Ismail Yassine and Sabah.
+In addition to; Doaa al-Karawan (1959), Wa Islamah (1961), El-Dowa El-Khafet (1961) and Ghadan Youm Akhar (1961).
 He starred in an American movie, Cairo (1963), starring George Sanders and Faten Hamama.
-Then Saladin (1963) opposite Salah Zulfikar, Nadia Lutfi, among others.
-More than four years later, Mazhar appeared in Shafika and Metwali (1979) alongside Soad Hosny.
+Followed by Saladin the Victorious (1963) opposite Salah Zulfikar, Nadia Lutfi, among others.
+Later, Mazhar appeared in Shafika and Metwali (1979) alongside Soad Hosny.
 Other films like Al-Nemr Al-Aswad, Demoue Sahebat El-Galalah, Al-Gasousa Hekmat Fahmy and The Guns and the Fury soon followed.